SilviaSaverino/Reader-s-angle-Back-End/README.md

 The model includes a __str__ method that returns a string representation of the post, displaying the post's ID and title.

+## Post Follower Model:
+The PostFollower model represents the followers of posts in the application.
+It establishes a connection between the 'owner' (user) and the 'followed_post'.
+The model includes a timestamp for when the follow action was created.

+Fields:
+- owner: This field is a foreign key referencing the User model from Django's built-in authentication system.
+It establishes a relationship between the PostFollower model and the user who is following the post.
+When a user is deleted, all associated post followers will be removed as well.
+- followed_post: This field is a foreign key referencing the Post model from the 'posts' application.
+It represents the post being followed.
+When a post is deleted, all associated post followers will be removed as well.
+- created_at: This field is a DateTimeField with the auto_now_add attribute set to True.
+It automatically records the date and time when the follow action is created.

+The PostFollower model includes the following Meta options:
+- unique_together: The unique_together option ensures that a user cannot follow the same post multiple times.
+It enforces uniqueness by specifying that the combination of 'owner' and 'followed_post' fields must be unique.

+Methods:
+- str(): This method returns a string representation of the PostFollower object.
+It displays the owner's username and the post ID being followed in the format: "[owner's username] follows post [post ID]".

+## Post Status Model
+The PostStatus model represents the status of a post for a specific user.
+It allows users to indicate whether they have read a post or intend to read it in the future.

+Fields:
+- owner: This field is a foreign key referencing the User model from Django's built-in authentication system.
+It establishes a relationship between the PostStatus model and the user who has a status for a post.
+When a user is deleted, all associated post statuses will be removed as well.
+- post: This field is a foreign key referencing the Post model from the 'posts' application.
+It represents the post for which the status is being recorded.
+When a post is deleted, all associated post statuses will be removed as well.
+- status: This field is a CharField with a maximum length of 15 characters.
+It allows users to choose a status for the post from predefined choices.
+The available choices are 'Read' and 'Will read'.
+Users can indicate whether they have read the book the post is about or plan to read it in the future.

+Methods:
+- str(): This method returns a string representation of the PostStatus object.
+It displays the owner and the post in the format: "[owner] [post]".

+## Like Model:
+The Like model represents a user's liking activity in relation to a specific post.
+It establishes a connection between the 'owner' (user) and the 'post' being liked.
+The model includes a timestamp for when the like was created.

+Fields:
+- owner: This field is a foreign key referencing the User model from Django's built-in authentication system.
+It establishes a relationship between the Like model and the user who performed the like.
+When a user is deleted, all associated likes will be removed as well.
+- post: This field is a foreign key referencing the Post model from the 'posts' application.
+It represents the post that was liked.
+When a post is deleted, all associated likes will be removed as well.
+- created_at: This field is a DateTimeField with the auto_now_add attribute set to True.
+It automatically records the date and time when the like is created.

+The Like model includes the following Meta options:
+- ordering: The ordering option specifies that the likes should be ordered in descending order based on the 'created_at' field.
+This ensures that the most recent likes appear first in queries.
+- unique_together: The unique_together option ensures that a user cannot like the same post twice.
+It enforces uniqueness by specifying that the combination of 'owner' and 'post' fields must be unique.

+Methods:
+- str(): This method returns a string representation of the Like object.
+It displays the owner and the post in the format: "[owner] [post]".

 ## Review Model:
 The Review model represents reviews related to users and posts.
 Each review contains information such as the owner, post, creation and update timestamps, and content.